azr4e1/personal-website/content/wiki/controlling-nested-loops-with-labels-in-go.md

 +++

-# Controlling nested loops with labels in Go
 Loops can be nested.
 When you use `break` inside a nested loop, it will jump out of the _current_ loop; `continue` will continue the _current_ loop.

 If we want to break out of both loops from inside the inner loop, we can use a _label_.